Bordeaux is a stunning city that offers so much more than just wine, cheese and pastries.

 Best Western Plus Bordeaux Gare Saint-Jean | Best Hotel in Gare Saint-Jean

 This is our pick for the best place to stay in Gare Saint-Jean.
 This charming three-star hotel is conveniently situated in Bordeaux near shops, bars and top tourist attractions.
 It has stylish rooms with a range of contemporary features.
 You’ll enjoy dining at the on-site restaurant or imbibing at the cosy lounge bar.

-Today, Chartrons is one of the hippest neighbourhoods in the city, often described as the SoHo of Bordeaux.
+Today, Chartrons is one of the hippest neighborhoods in the city, often described as the SoHo of Bordeaux.
 Here you’ll find wine bars and restaurants as well as trendy clubs and art galleries.
-Chartrons is, without a doubt, the coolest neighbourhood in Bordeaux.
+Chartrons is, without a doubt, the coolest neighborhood in Bordeaux.

 A haven for art lovers and creative souls, Chartron is home to one of the most incredible art museums in the city.
 CAPC – the Musee d’Art Contemporain houses a large collection of modern art that will intrigue any and all art aficionados.

 Things to See and Do in Chartrons

 - Eat fantastic French tapas and enjoy local wines at rustic Le Verre Ô Vin.

 - Go for a stroll along the stunning Quai des Marques.

 - Immerse yourself in the world of wine at La Cité du Vin.

 - Indulge in fresh and tasty food at Arkose Bordeaux.